 But, I wasn’t even showing and always remembered to remove the maternity badge from my handbag before arriving on campus.

-Now, if you have young ones, most driving schools have onsite daycare facilities free of charge.
+Now, if you have young ones, most driving schools provide onsite daycare facilities free of charge.
 You will want to provide your own carseat when using the pick-up/drop off service, though.

 If you are considering going to driving school in Japan, it’s definitely an interesting experience!
 Good luck!